Edward C. Carlson, MA, M.F.T

 In 2018, Arvin moved to New Orleans with his wife, a medical doctor in the Neurology field.

-In his role at OHL as Chief Operations Officer, Arvin oversees day-to-day operations of the Agency, ensures Agency policies and procedures are enforced, leads expansion/construction efforts over the new multi-million dollar facilities, and works with the Chief Executive Officer to provide staff support and guidance.
+In his role at OHL as Chief Operations Officer, Arvin oversees day-to-day operations of the Agency, ensures Agency policies and procedures are enforced, leads expansion/acquisition/construction efforts over the new multi-million dollar facilities, and works with the Chief Executive Officer to provide staff support and guidance.